Skip to main content

 It’s just as important to identify intent.
 Negative chatter online doesn’t necessarily mean someone will actually take steps to attack someone physically or electronically.
 But the online universe is populated by websites, news providers, chat rooms, social media channels, videos and graphics that could point to threat actors with both the motivation and the means to carry out their plans.

-With billions of online sources to sift through — including the deep and dark web — finding relevant data is a Herculean task, especially since new or updated information is continually generated, and more than half of it is in languages other than English.
+With billions of online sources to sift through — including the deep web and dark web — finding relevant data is a Herculean task, especially since new or updated information is continually generated, and more than half of it is in languages other than English.
 Analyzing and assessing it all adds another layer of complexity and, all too often, the clock is ticking on a response.
 That means artificial intelligence (AI) is a must-have capability, to deliver speed, thoroughness, and accuracy.

 An AI-powered tool needs to not only find exact matches for keywords but similar concepts that could identify threatening language.
 Moreover, the system needs to search in native languages and dialects, to spot nuances and slang that could be relevant.
 Images and graphics — drawings, photos, graphics, maps — can also help flesh out the nature of threatening posts.
 Most of all, the AI needs to tell the difference between angry words and the actual intent to harm.

-Asking the Right Questions
+Asking the right questions

 With so much information to sort through, even advanced automation needs the right direction.
 A broad question, such as “How do I protect Executive X?” is unanswerable but seeking answers to more specific questions can lead to actionable insights.